deadshotofficial/deadshotofficial/README.md

 ## About Me:

- - I'm Raj, but you can call me Ash or DeadShot or any of the three!
+ - I'm Raj, but you can call me DeadShot or Sho or any of the three!

  - A Student, Graphics Designer, Verified Discord Developer and A Programmer (ofcourse, xD)